Why Is My Cat Throwing Up Undigested Food?

 Behavioral issues could be the root of this cause.
 Not unlike humans, cats can also eat out of boredom, stress, and even loneliness.
 When you speak to your veterinarian about the vomiting issue, make sure to mention any unusual behaviors you have noticed or any recent life changes that could potentially be caused by stress.
-Cats can be very sensitive to their environment and if behavioral issues are determined to be the root cause, your veterinarian can work with you to help resolve the issue.
+Cats can be very sensitive to their environment, and if behavioral issues are determined to be the root cause, your veterinarian can work with you to help resolve the issue.
 Cats should not have access to food at all times, as this may result in them eating purely out of boredom.

 - Underlying Medical Condition

 Certain medical conditions, such as diabetes and hyperthyroidism, can cause an increase in appetite that can even make them seem insatiable.
 If quickly scarfing down food is unusual for your cat and you have suddenly started noticing this, it’s time to head to the vet for a proper diagnosis

 - Past Trauma or Neglect

 If your cat was rescued from an abusive or neglectful situation, it is not uncommon for these kitties that have suffered prior trauma to overeat and eat very quickly.
 They may not have had regular access to food in the past, causing them to be a bit overzealous when it’s feeding time.
 Hunger as a result of neglect or abuse can condition cats to eat quickly.

 Cats need to be fed a high-quality diet that is appropriate to their size, age, and activity levels.
 If they are fed a low-quality diet or are not getting the right amount of food, they are likely being deprived of important nutrients, leading to an increase in hunger.
 They may eat much faster during subsequent meals because of their hunger drive.
 It is therefore important to feed your cat a diet that is appropriate and adequate in a suitable environment.